AmaraFinbarrs/AmaraFinbarrs/README.md

 ## About Me
 - Hi there, I'm Amarachukwu Finbarrs-Ezema but you can call me Amara!
 - Founder, Engineer & Software Developer
+- Ruby on Rails & Hotwire Expert

 ## Fun fact:
 I landed my first software development role in July 2022.
 I owe it all to God, Jesus and the Holy Spirit.